Winkelkatze/ledmatrix/README.md

 ```

 ## Memory requirements
 The driver uses one byte per pixel per bit of color depth for the stream buffer.
-This doubles for single channel displays.
 The DMA buffer takes additionally `12 bytes * (2 ^ color_depth - 1)` of memory for every 126 pixels of width.
 ```
-Dual channel mode
 stream = width * height * color_depth

-Single channel mode
-stream = width * height * color_depth * 2

 dma = 12 * (2 ^ color_depth - 1) * (1 + width // 126)